 Railway Track Signals consist of an orange plastic disc containing a chemical composition and are sealed.
-A wire piece is attached and is used to Secure the Railway Track Signal to the Track.
+A metal clasp is attached and is used to Secure the Railway Track Signal to the Track.

-When the Rail Traffic Travels over the Railway Track Signal, a chemical reaction takes place due to the pressure and a loud noise is created.
+When the Rail Traffic Travels over the Railway Track Signal, a chemical reaction takes place due to the pressure and an explosion is created.